 My name is Alan Burnett and I am an hoarder.
 There I have said it and I feel better now.
 It took a lot of doing, making that confession: indeed I wrote some notes on a large post-it pad in order to find the right words.
-Now if […]
+Now if you will excuse me a moment I just need to go off […]

 MANCHESTER SUNSET : (c.
 1983) A plethora of verticals.
 Enough to give you vertigo.
 Bisected by a classic English taxi.

 I am taking a walk along the path where history interacts with geography and words rub shoulders with images – the vintage postcard path.
-The destination doesn’t matter and the route is determined by the random selection of old postcards I have bought at antique fairs and auctions. […]
+The destination doesn’t matter and the route is determined by the random selection of old postcards I have bought at antique fairs and auctions.
+Number 12 in the series sees us return to a familiar recipient […]

 LOOKING TOWARDS HALIFAX FROM OLD LANE The 1970s were a time of transition, when mill chimneys were being replaced by high-rise apartments and old beer bottles by fizzy kegs.